Commons (magazine)

-Commons: Journal of Social Criticism (Спільне; Spilne) is a left-wing Ukrainian magazine established in 2009 that focuses on economics, politics, history, and culture.
+Spilne | Commons: Journal of Social Criticism (Спільне; Spilne) is a left-wing Ukrainian magazine established in 2009 that focuses on politics, economics, history, and culture.

 History and overview

 The idea to create a journal originated in the liva_dumka network (left-wing thought) – a milieu of young left-wing researchers, activists, and students, mostly from the National University of Kyiv-Mohyla Academy.
 The core of the community was made up of young scholars who grew up in independent Ukraine and were educated in Western universities.

 The website was launched on March 24, 2009 and at the same time, the preparation of the first printed issue of the magazine began.
 The first issue was published in April 2010, as part of an international symposium around the publication of Loïc Wacquant's book Punishing the Poor.
 The periodicity of the printed journal was stated to be twice a year, but later practice did not correspond to this.

-As of March 2023, the magazine has published eleven issues on various topics.
+As of March 2023, the magazine has published twelve issues on various topics.

 On the tenth anniversary of the magazine, the editors announced that the 12th issue would be the last in print, and that in the future, Commons would work only in an online format.
+However, in 2023, a special issue in English “The Russian Invasion and the Ukrainian Left” was published.

 The magazine has organized or co-organized a number of conferences.
 In 2019, it launched the annual Feuerbach 11 conference that brings together researchers and activists to discuss Ukraine's socio-economic and political issues.

+In 2023-24, several authors of Commons died at the frontline defending Ukraine from Russian invasion: journalist Evheny Osievsky, Russian anarchist Dmitry Petrov, and lawyer Yuriy Lebedev.